hristogwivanov/Strypes-CPP-Academy/README.md

 # Strypes-CPP-Academy
-A repository for my homework and exercises.
+A repository for homework and exercises.